Building was built in 1922 by Wiley W. Lowrey

 The hotel was built with a cement roof to accommodate two additional floors, which were never constructed.

-The second story mezzanine overlooked the main lobby and the coffee shop and dinning room.
+The second story mezzanine overlooked the main lobby and the coffee shop and dining room.

-This mezzanine was used for private dinning, private parties, and a place where the local school choirs would serenade the diners.
+This mezzanine was used for private dining, private parties, and a place where the local school choirs would serenade the diners.

 The individual rooms on the second and third floors all had adjoining baths.

 These bathrooms were tiled in ceramic tiles from a tile company the Lowreys purchased.

 Most of the original tile remains.